garagepoort/Tubing/readme.md

 By doing this there is no need to write if else statements in the code.

 ### List Injection
-Mc-Ioc supports injection a List of type interface.
+Tubing supports injection a List of type interface.

 ```
 public interface ExampleMultiInterface {}